Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: The Singlet Doublet Triplet model

 where $M_R = y_R v_\sigma e^{- i \theta_\sigma}$ is the complex Majorana mass of the RHN generated from the complex vev of the singlet field $\sigma$ and $M_D = \dfrac{1}{\sqrt{2}}\mathcal{Y}_\nu v_H$ is the Dirac mass of the active neutrinos generated from the vev of the usual SM Higgs doublet.
 The combined neutrino mass matrix is given by

 With the field redefinitions as $N_R / L / e_R \rightarrow e^{i \theta_\sigma/2} (N_R / L / e_R)$ the neutrino masses can be approximately written as

 where $\theta_\text{eff} = \theta_\Delta - \theta_\sigma$.
-This is indicative of the requirement for two indenpendent contributions to the neutrino mass matrix with unequal phases.
+This is indicative of the requirement for two independent contributions to the neutrino mass matrix with unequal phases.
 The explicit form of the light neutrino mass matrix is given as

 where $\mathcal{Y}_\nu = (x_1 \quad x_2 \quad x_3)^\mathsf{T}$ and we have redefined ${\mathcal{Y}_\Delta}_{11} = y_1$, ${\mathcal{Y}_\Delta}_{12} = y_2$, ${\mathcal{Y}_\Delta}_{13} = y_3$, ${\mathcal{Y}_\Delta}_{22} = y_4$, ${\mathcal{Y}_\Delta}_{23} = y_5 \text{ and } {\mathcal{Y}_\Delta}_{33} = y_6$ for simplicity.
 The neutrino mass matrix in our model is governed by nine Yukawa couplings, one mass $|M_R|$, a single phase $\theta_\text{eff}$ and the triplet vev $v_\Delta$.
 It is important to note that in the presence of the trilinear $\mu$ term, a non zero phase $\theta_\text{eff}$ gives rise to the CP violating phase $\delta_\text{CP}$ appearing in the neutrino mass matrix.